Integralist/Node-Learning/README.md

 So the shell has a `db` variable which tells you want database is in use.
 If you want to change databases use `use myNewDBName` then `db` will equal `myNewDBName`.

 You can then insert records into that new database using `db.myTestCollection.insert({ name: "Mark" })` and then find that data using `db.myTestCollection.find()` which returns all records in the database.

+To delete a database you create (either here in the shell or when running code that creates a new database) first switch to using the database and the run `db.dropDatabase()`

 For a reference to the full shell commands see [http://docs.mongodb.org/manual/reference/mongo-shell/](http://docs.mongodb.org/manual/reference/mongo-shell/)